khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 ## Present tense

 Because users interact with our product in present time, it's easier for them to understand information that's written in the present tense.
 Content written in present tense also tends to result in shorter content.
-When you see the word "will" in text, that's a good clue that content is written in future, rather than present, tense.
-The phrase "has been" indicates past tense.
+When you see the word ""will"" in text, that's a good clue that content is written in future, rather than present, tense.
+The phrase ""has been"" indicates past tense.

 | Do | Don't |
 | --- | --- |